Eloy Jiménez Player Props: White Sox vs. Rangers

 - The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.

-- Rangers pitchers combine to allow 71 home runs (one per game), the fourth-fewest in the league.
+- Rangers pitchers combine to surrender 73 home runs (one per game), the sixth-fewest in the league.

-- His most recent time out was on Thursday against the Los Angeles Angels, when the lefty threw 3 2/3 innings, surrendering one earned run while giving up five hits.
+- The righty's last time out came on Friday against the Los Angeles Angels, when he tossed seven innings, surrendering three earned runs while giving up five hits.

-- The 32-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.